pierrepo/PBxplore/doc/single.structure.analysis.md

     demo1/1BTA.pdb | chain A     10   -41.31   133.74
     [snip]

 The first part of the line is the comment also found in the fasta file.
 The last thee columns are, from left to right, the residue number, the phi angle and the psi angle.
-The phi angle of the first residue and the psi angle of the last residue cannot be obtained.
+The phi angle of the first residue and the psi angle of the last residue cannot be computed.

 ## `--flat` option